All-in-one monitoring for

 Operating system independent

-By using our CloudWatch Sensor, you can monitor important system settings without having to pay attention to which operating system is running on the Cloud server.
+By using our AWS sensors, you can monitor important system settings without having to pay attention to which operating system is running on the cloud server.

-With the CloudWatch Sensor, queries can be sent and data retrieved without the need to open a single port.
+With the AWS sensors, queries can be sent and data retrieved without the need to open a single port.
 You’ll also be promptly informed of error messages and capacity shortages.

 Automatic detection of capacity fluctuations

-Whether EC2, EBS, ELB, or RDS – all of these services provide capacities whose amounts can be adjusted within minutes.
+Whether EC2, EBS, ELB, or RDS – all of these services provide capacities that can be adjusted within minutes.
 With precise tracking, you’ll stay in complete control.

 Put freed-up resources to good use